 APA & NASP CE CREDIT AVAILABLE

 The 2014 Standards represents the 5th edition in the series of standards developed by the professional organizations in educational and psychological assessment (American Psychological Association, American Educational Research Association, and the National Council on Measurement in Education).
-This series will illustrate how the Standards can be applied in specific areas of testing practice (e.g., employment, school psychology) through the use of case studies and in-depth illustrations to amplify the intent of the Standards, to promote sound testing practices, and to provide a basis for evaluating the quality of those practices.
+This series will illustrate how the Standards can be applied in specific areas of testing practice (e.g., employment, school psychology) through the use of examples to amplify the intent of the Standards, to promote sound testing practices, and to provide a basis for evaluating the quality of those practices.
 The goal of the series is to encourage audiences to view the Standards as a relevant and essential resource in the development and use of tests in their respective settings.

 “The Buros Center for Testing has built an admirable reputation for employing the Testing Standards in all of its work, providing assurances regarding the extent to which a testing program is meeting the standards in its documentation and practices.”